Kai Tak Airport: World War II

-Hong Kong fell into the hands of the Japanese on December 12 1941 during World War II.
+Hong Kong fell into the hands of the Japanese on 12 December 1941, during World War II.
 In 1942, the Japanese army expanded Kai Tak, using many Allied prisoner-of-war (POW) labourers, building two concrete runways, 13/31 and 07/25.
 Numerous POW diary entries exist recalling the gruelling work and long hours working on building Kai Tak.
 During the process, the historic wall of the Kowloon Walled City and the 45 m tall Sung Wong Toi, a memorial for the last Song dynasty emperor, were destroyed for materials.
 A 2001 Environmental Study recommended that a new memorial be erected for the Sung Wong Toi rock and other remnants of the Kowloon area before Kai Tak.

 1945 to 1970s

-From September 1945 to August 1946 the airport was a Royal Navy shore base, "HMS Nabcatcher", the name previously attached to a Mobile Naval Air Base for the Fleet Air Arm.
-On 1 April 1947, a Royal Naval Air Station, HMS Flycatcher, was commissioned there.
+It was also the location of HMS Nabcatcher, a Royal Navy Mobile Operational Naval Air Base, (MONAB) VIII, which was situated here between 1945 and 1947.
+At the start of April 1947, it was decommissioned, and concurrently re-commissioned as HMS Flycatcher.
+At the end of December, HMS Flycatcher was officially decommissioned at Kai Tak, although the Royal Navy retained lodger rights until 1978.

 A plan to turn Kai Tak into a modern airport was released in 1954.
+The lack of space meant that the only way to add length to the existing runway was to extend it into Victoria Harbour.
+Dragages Hong Kong, a construction company with prior marine and dredging experience, was contracted to pursue the project.
+Construction began in 1955.
 By 1957 runway 13/31 had been extended to 1664 m, while runway 7/25 remained 1450 m long; night operations were not allowed.
-Bristol Britannia 102s took over BOAC's London-Tokyo flights in summer 1957 and were the largest airliners scheduled to the old airport (Boeing Stratocruisers never flew there).
+Bristol Britannia 102s took over BOAC's London-Tokyo flights in the summer of 1957 and were the largest airliners scheduled to the old airport (Boeing Stratocruisers never flew there).
 In 1958 the new NW/SE 8350 ft runway extending into Kowloon Bay was completed by land reclamation.
-The two old runways were removed with footprint used by apron and terminal building.
+The two old runways were removed with footprints used by the apron and terminal building.
 The passenger terminal was completed in 1962.
 The runway was extended in the mid-1970s to 11130 ft, the final length.
 This extension was completed in June 1974, but the full length of the runway was not in use until 31 December 1975, as construction of the new Airport Tunnel had kept the northwestern end of the runway closed.

-In 1955 Kai Tak Airport featured in the film The Night My Number Came Up.
+In 1955 Kai Tak Airport was featured in the film The Night My Number Came Up.

 An Instrument Guidance System (IGS) was installed in 1974 to aid landing on runway 13.
 Use of the airport under adverse conditions was greatly increased.

-In the 1970s an aircraft crash called attention to the potential loss of life in the high-density residential developments around the airport, though there were no serious accidents.
+In the 1970s, the airport's increasing traffic and growth of high-density developments around it raised concerns about the potential loss of life should a crash occur, though no serious accidents happened throughout its history of operations.